MedhatElessawy/Automotive-OBD_II-UDS-Security-Framework/README.md

 - ReadDataByIdentifier (0x22): controlled access to identifiers such as VIN, serial number, and program image
 - WriteDataByIdentifier (0x2E): persistent update of a simulated program image
 - RoutineControl (0x31): example routines including self-test and checksum calculation
-- TesterPresent (0x3E): session keep-alive with S3 timeout enforcemen
+- TesterPresent (0x3E): session keep-alive with S3 timeout enforcement

 #### Security Modes and Defensive Behavior for UDS